ArchLars/archtutorial/README.md

 # 4) Create a native systemd mount unit

-# IMPORTANT
-# CHANGE "PARTLABEL" to the name you gave in Step 1 during partitioning.

-sudo nano /etc/systemd/system/mnt-PARTLABEL.mount

-[Unit]
-Description=Add a description of your new drive.

-[Mount]
-What=/dev/disk/by-partlabel/PARTLABEL
-Where=/mnt/PARTLABEL
-Type=ext4
-Options=noatime

-[Install]
-WantedBy=multi-user.target

-# If you want it to automount create an .automount as well
+# If you want automounting use .automount, if you don't use .mount
 # IMPORTANT:
-# CHANGE "PARTLABEL" to the name you gave in Step 1 during partitioning.
+# CHANGE EVERY INSTANCE OF "PARTLABEL" to the name you gave in Step 1 during partitioning.

 sudo nano /etc/systemd/system/mnt-PARTLABEL.automount